Njuelle/how-to-dashboard/kibana.md

 To start we have to write a docker-compose file (in yaml) to launch a stack with Kuzzle, Elastic-search and Kibana.
 Create a file called `docker-compose.yml`.

-To begin we have to add some services in this file, and so we will need Kuzzle, Redis and Elastic-search :
+To begin we have to add the Kuzzle service in this file.

 ```yaml
 version: '2'